eropple/shellator/README.md

 ```

 ### Interactive commands ###
 Not currently supported.
-I'd like to figure out a way to weld the `popen3`
+If there was demand for this, I'd like to figure out a
-approach
+way to weld the `popen3` approach to something like `PTY` for an Expect-like
+experience.

+That also probably means a state machine.

+Suggestions/pull requests gratefully solicited.

 ## Development
 After checking out the repo, run `bin/setup` to install dependencies.
 You can